-MNPR-101 is designed to selectively bind to uPAR. uPAR is highly expressed in multiple types of tumors, including breast, pancreatic, and colorectal cancers but not on most normal cells.
-It is estimated that the tumors and/or tumor associated cells in 97% of breast, 89% of bladder, 87% of pancreatic and 85% of colorectal cancer patients express uPAR.
-Moreover, several Phase 1 PET imaging studies in advanced cancer patients show that uPAR can only be detected in the tumor and not in normal tissues, making it a potentially attractive target for cancer therapies, including radiopharmaceuticals.
+uPAR is highly expressed in multiple types of tumors, including breast, pancreatic, and colorectal cancers but not on most normal cells.
+For example, it is estimated that the tumors and/or tumor associated cells in 97% of breast, 89% of bladder, 87% of pancreatic and 85% of colorectal cancer patients express uPAR.
+Moreover, several Phase 1 PET imaging studies in advanced cancer patients show that uPAR can be clearly detected in tumors, making it a potentially attractive target for radiopharmaceuticals.